cbl-dart/cbl-dart/docs/docs/key-concepts.md

-To support writing code that works with both synchronous and asynchronous APIs, synchronous and asynchronous APIs always extend from a common base class that uses `FutureOr` wherever a result could be synchronous or asynchronous.
+To support writing code that works with both synchronous and asynchronous APIs, synchronous and asynchronous APIs always extend from a common base class that uses `api|dart:async|FutureOr` wherever a result could be synchronous or asynchronous.

-Take for example this simplified version of the `Query` API:
+Take for example this simplified version of the `api|Query` API:

 ```dart
 abstract class Query {